daiplusplus/TeslaTags/README.md

 ### Scenario 4 `AssortedFiles`:

-Just a folder with songs by different artists and not part if any album, e.g. a folder with individually downloaded songs from Amazon's MP3 store.
+Just a folder with songs by different artists and not part of any album, e.g. a folder with individually downloaded songs from Amazon's MP3 store.
 All files will have `AlbumArtist` set to "Various Artists" (this must be done manually by you as typically songs from online music stores have `AlbumArtist` set to `Artist`).

     File                              AlbumArtist         Artist           Album   TrackNumber   Title
     ----------------------------------------------------------------------------------------------------------------------------